NCSU-Libraries/markdown-tutorial/README.md

 # Markdown Tutorial

-A short markdown tutorial wrapped in an NCSU Libraries Jekyll Theme.
+A short markdown tutorial wrapped in an NC State University Libraries Jekyll Theme.
 The base code for the tutorial can be found here https://github.com/gjtorikian/markdowntutorial.com.
 It is intended to be used as a GitHub Project Page site.
-It is a mash up of a tutorial built by [Garen Torikian](https://github.com/gjtorikian) and the NCSU Libraries Jekyll template (https://github.ncsu.edu/tdstoffe/ncsu-jekyll-template).
+It is a mash up of a tutorial built by [Garen Torikian](https://github.com/gjtorikian) and the NC State University Libraries Jekyll template (https://github.ncsu.edu/tdstoffe/ncsu-jekyll-template).

 ### Running Locally